attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_mobo/README.md

 ---

 1. Obtain consent for InBox Management.
 See the previous example for details.
 2. Use the getMessageList method.
-For more information about the parameters of this method ,refer to AttApiClient.InAppMessaging.getMessageList.
+For more information about the parameters of this method, refer to AttApiClient.InAppMessaging.getMessageList.

 <code>